biojppm/rapidyaml/README.md

 string copies and allocations.

 For heavy or low-latency use cases, parsing in place and using non-owning strings is of central importance.
-Hence this rapid YAML library.
+Hence this rapid YAML library, which bridges the gap from efficiency to usability.
 This library takes inspiration from RapidXML and RapidJSON.

 ## License